russross/blackfriday/mmark2rfc.md

 AS> there isn't renderer that can output markdown syntax.

 For now the mmark parser will not get any features that makes it backwards compatible with pandoc2rfc.

+# Extra features

+These feature are not directly useful when writing an I-D, but they are part of mmark nonetheless.

+## Exercises and Answers

+Prefix a paragraph with `X>` for an exercise and `XA>` for an answer:

+    X> What is 5+5?
+    XA> 10

 # Acknowledgements